angulardart-community/site-angulardart/src/guide/setup.md

 3. Type `Dart` in the extensions search field, and select **Dart** in the list, and click **Install**.

 <!-- ngdart will change this -->
-After that, usually you will do a one-time configuration **for each project** to set things up:
+After that, usually you will do a one-time configuration **for each project** to set things up (you won't need to do this if you use `ngdart` to create a new project):
 1. Press **F5** or choose **Run > Start Debugging**.
 2. VSCode will prompt you to select an environment.
 Choose **Dart & Flutter** or simply **Dart**. <!-- Does the Dart option even exists?
 It is here just in case. -->
 3. After that, VSCode will create a `launch.json` file in the `.vscode` folder that contains something like this: